IanLKaplan/s3logreader/README.md

 A large number of logfiles will have to be processed.
 Reading the log files in a single thread, as outlined above, is so slow that the application is not useful.

 AWS S3 is a massively parallel web resource.
 Each thread of processing for S3 is an HTTP transaction.
 S3 can support an almost unlimited number of HTTP threads.
 By building a multi-threaded application logfiles can be read in parallel, dramatically improving application performance.
 The cost of this performance is a significantly more complex application.
-The logical structure of the application is shown below.
+The logical structure of the S3 log file to ORC application is shown below.

 ![alt Diagram for threaded S3 log files to ORC](https://github.com/IanLKaplan/s3logreader/blob/master/img/s3_logs_to_orc_diagram.png?raw=true)